 - trade credits.

-Each survey item is precisely formulated and defined as a claim or liability (credit/debit).
+Each survey item is described precisely and defined as a claim or liability (credit/debit).

 The institutional sector breakdown and a detailed industry breakdown for both resident and non-resident enterprises are possible using the information collected.